FDio/vpp/src/plugins/linux-cp/lcp.rst

 Overview
 ________

-This plugin allows VPP to integrate with the Linux.
-The general model is that Linux is the network stack, i.e. it has the control plane protocols, like ARP, IPv6 ND/MLD, Ping, etc, and VPP provides a SW based ASIC for forwarding.
+This plugin allows VPP to integrate with the Linux kernel.
+The general model is that Linux is the network stack, i.e. it has the control plane protocols, like ARP, IPv6 ND/MLD, ping, etc, and VPP provides a SW based ASIC for forwarding.

 Interfaces